reflex-dev/reflex-web/docs/tutorial/adding-state.md

 ## Defining State

 We will create a new file called `state.py` in the `chatapp` directory.
-Our state will keep track of the current question being asked and the chat history.
-We will also define an event handler `answer` which will process the current question and add the answer to the chat history.
+Our state will keep track of the chat history.
+We will also define an event handler `answer` which will handle the form `on_submit` event, process the current question and add the answer to the chat history.

 ```python
 # state.py